 Preparation for the MEXT scholarship

-The MEXT application usually starts in May, and it was April when Arsen got this information at that time.
+The MEXT application usually starts in May, and it was April when Arsen received information about the scholarship.
 The test for MEXT is in July, and the result is two weeks after that.
-If you passed the test, there will also be an interview then.
+If you passed the test, there will also be an interview.

 “The application documents were quite simple.
 You don’t have to get an additional certificate for language proficiency, meaning that tests like TOEIC and TOFEL are not necessary.
 The required document list was on the guideline and all the documents were easy to get, so there was no severe trouble for me.”